liuqx315/Multiscale-pattern/sundials_extensions/doc/source/CInterface.rst

 be preprocessed or evaluated, then these actions need to occur within a user-supplied function of type :c:func:`ARKSpilsPrecSetupFn()`.

 .. c:function:: typedef int (*ARKSpilsPrecSetupFn)(realtype t, N_Vector y, N_Vector fy, booleantype jok, booleantype *jcurPtr, realtype gamma, void *user_data, N_Vector tmp1, N_Vector tmp2, N_Vector tmp3)

-   :Purpose: This function preprocesses and/or evaluates Jacobian-related
-      data needed by the preconditioner.
+   This function preprocesses and/or evaluates Jacobian-related data needed by the preconditioner.

+   **Arguments:**
-   :Arguments:  `t` -- the current value of the independent variable.
+      * `t` -- the current value of the independent variable.

-      `y` -- the current value of the dependent variable vector.
+      * `y` -- the current value of the dependent variable vector.

-      `fy` -- the current value of the vector :math:`f_I(t,y)`.
+      * `fy` -- the current value of the vector :math:`f_I(t,y)`.

-      `jok` -- is an input flag indicating whether the Jacobian-related data needs to be updated.
+      * `jok` -- is an input flag indicating whether the Jacobian-related data needs to be updated.
 The `jok` argument provides for the reuse of Jacobian data in the preconditioner solve function.
 When `jok` = ``FALSE``, the Jacobian-related data should be recomputed from scratch.
 When `jok` = ``TRUE`` the Jacobian data, if saved from the previous call to this function, can be reused (with the current value of `gamma`).
 A call with `jok` = ``TRUE`` can only occur after a call with `jok` = ``FALSE``.

-      `jcurPtr` -- is a pointer to a flag which should be set to ``TRUE`` if Jacobian data was recomputed, or set to ``FALSE`` if Jacobian data was not recomputed, but saved data was still reused.
+      * `jcurPtr` -- is a pointer to a flag which should be set to ``TRUE`` if Jacobian data was recomputed, or set to ``FALSE`` if Jacobian data was not recomputed, but saved data was still reused.

-      `gamma` -- the scalar :math:`\gamma` appearing in the Newton matrix given by :math:`A=M-\gamma J`.
+      * `gamma` -- the scalar :math:`\gamma` appearing in the Newton matrix given by :math:`A=M-\gamma J`.

-      `user_data` -- a pointer to user data, the same as the `user_data` parameter that was passed to :c:func:`ARKodeSetUserData()`.
+      * `user_data` -- a pointer to user data, the same as the `user_data` parameter that was passed to :c:func:`ARKodeSetUserData()`.

-      `tmp1`, `tmp2`, `tmp3` -- pointers to memory allocated to
+      * `tmp1`, `tmp2`, `tmp3` -- pointers to memory allocated to
         variables of type ``N_Vector`` which can be used as temporary storage or work space.

+   **Return value:**
-   :Return value: The value to be returned by the preconditioner setup
-      function is a flag indicating whether it was successful.
+   The value to be returned by the preconditioner setup function is a flag indicating whether it was successful.
 This value should be 0 if successful, positive for a recoverable error (in which case the step will be retried), or negative for an unrecoverable error (in which case the integration is halted).

-   :Notes:  The operations performed by this function might include
-      forming a crude approximate Jacobian, and performing an LU factorization of the resulting approximation to :math:`A = M -
+   **Notes:**  The operations performed by this function might include forming a crude approximate Jacobian, and performing an LU factorization of the resulting approximation to :math:`A = M -
    \gamma J`.

    Each call to the preconditioner setup function is preceded by a call to the implicit :c:func:`ARKRhsFn()` user function with the same :math:`(t,y)` arguments.
 Thus, the preconditioner setup function can use any auxiliary data that is computed and saved during the evaluation of the ODE right-hand side.

    This function is not called in advance of every call to the preconditioner solve function, but rather is called only as often as needed to achieve convergence in the Newton iteration.

    If the user's ARKSpilsPrecSetupFn function uses difference quotient approximations, it may need to access quantities not in the call list.
 These include the current step size, the error weights, etc. To obtain these, use the ARKodeGet* functions listed in :ref:`CInterface.ARKodeOutputTable`.
-The unit roundoff
-      can be accessed as ``UNIT_ROUNDOFF`` defined in the header file ``sundials_types.h``.
+The unit roundoff can be accessed as ``UNIT_ROUNDOFF`` defined in the header file ``sundials_types.h``.